dorothyzh/TagSeqTools/README.md

         python TagSeek.github.py --fastq INPUT_FILE_NAME --tag TAG_SEQUENCE --similarity SIMILARITY_CUTOFF

-  *tag.fastq and *non.tag.fastq will be generated for tagged-RNA and nontagged-RNA reads.
+  *tag.fastq and *nontag.fastq will be generated for tagged-RNA and nontagged-RNA reads.

    __--fastq:__ or __-f__ the prefix name of input fastq.
 Such as "all.fastq", then the INPUT_FILE_NAME should be "all".